 How Was Alaric Able to Sack Rome in AD 410?

 It is said that Rome was not built in a day, which equally applies to its collapse and the sacking of the city in AD 410.
-Rome’s sacking was the end result of a ten year process of invasions and sieges led by Alaric I (ruled 395-410), king of the Visigoths.
-Alaric I was able to bring forth unmitigated destruction to Rome due to a number of factors.
+Rome’s sacking resulted from a ten-year process of invasions and sieges led by Alaric I (ruled 395-410), king of the Visigoths.
+Alaric I was able to bring forth unmitigated destruction to Rome due to many factors.
 The Visigoth king proved to be a great military tactician who possessed a resolute character and was a keen judge of character.
 On the other side, the Roman Emperor Honorius (reigned 393-423) was weak, inexperienced, and prone to take bad advice, which ultimately led to the death of the only Roman commander who could stop Alaric I.

 Alaric I and the Visigoths